TripleDogDare/topic/README.md

 # Topic - Simple Time Management

 A simple command line tool to keep track of time.
 Topic uses simple timestamps and free form text.
-Allowing you to manage tasks with minimal intrusion while you work without worrying about project/
+Allowing you to manage tasks with minimal intrusion while you work.

 Set the topic by executing `topic new [task]`.
 For example:
 ```